Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 #### Why not empirical analysis?

 One way to analyze an algorithm is to run it on a particular computer given a specific input.
-However, the result of this type of analysis depends on variables that are not inherent to the algorithm like computer type, current resource utilization, etc.
+However, the result of this type of analysis depends on variables that are not <ymark>inherent to the algorithm</ymark> like computer type, current resource utilization, etc.
 Hence, you can't simply extrapolate this data and use it to compare different algorithms generally.

 #### Analysis with the RAM model
 A better form of analysis inspects features that are inherent to the algorithm and its input:
-* The **running time** of an algorithm on a particular input is the number of primitive instructions executed on the RAM.
+* The <bmark>running time</bmark> of an algorithm on a particular input is the <ymark>number of primitive instructions</ymark> executed on the RAM.
 * An instruction that takes $c_k$ steps to execute and that executes $m$ times contributes $m \cdot c_k$ to the total running time.
 * The running time of an algorithm is a function of its input.
 * There are many features of the input that can affect an algorithm's running time.
 It's typical to only consider the **input size** due to its dominant effect.